PInvoke Support

 WebGL | |

-For PInvoke functions that already exist in the hot update code when constructing the main package, the corresponding bridge function will be automatically generated for them, and no special processing is required.
-For functions that may be used in the future but do not have an existing PInvoke function with the same signature, you need to reserve the corresponding bridge function for it.
+For PInvoke functions that already exist in hot update code when building the main package, corresponding bridge functions will be automatically generated without special handling.
+For functions that may be used in the future but don't have existing PInvoke functions with the same signature, corresponding bridge functions need to be reserved.

-The reservation method is to define some PInvoke type extern functions in the hot update code.
-PInvoke functions with the same signature can share the same bridge function, and it is not necessary to reserve a Wrapper function for each callback function like [MonoPInvokeCallback]
+The reservation method is to define some PInvoke-type extern functions in hot update code.
+PInvoke functions with the same signature can all share the same bridge function, no need to reserve a Wrapper function for each callback function like [MonoPInvokeCallback]

 .